EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

     cat container_app_output-RUNID.log
     ```

-For the `hello-tre` container, the log file includes three types of log information.
-The first is information about the job as it runs and how the container is set up and run by the app:
+For the `hello-tre` container, the log file includes four types of log information.
+There is information from the app itself and it sets itself up to run the container:

 ```text
 Fri Jun 13 12:17:44 UTC 2025 before.sh: JOB_FOLDER: $HOME/ondemand/data/sys/dashboard/batch_connect/sys/container_app/output/SESSION_ID